William Craven, 6th Baron Craven

-William Craven, 6th Baron Craven (11 September 1738 – 26 September 1791) was an English nobleman and a landowner.
+Colonel William Craven, 6th Baron Craven (11 September 1738 – 26 September 1791) was a British landowner and militia officer.

-Early life
+Life

-He was the son of Rev. John Craven, Vicar of Stanton Lacy, Shropshire (1708–1752), and his wife, Mary Rebecca Hickes (1714–1791), daughter of Rev. Baptist Hickes.
+William Craven was the son of Revd John Craven, Vicar of Stanton Lacy, Shropshire (1708–1752), and his wife, Mary Rebecca Hickes (1714–1791), daughter of Rev. Baptist Hickes.
 He succeeded his uncle, William Craven, as Baron Craven in 1769.

-Biography

 In 1775, he built Benham Park at the site of Benham Valence in Speen, Berkshire where he lived with his wife, Lady Elizabeth Berkeley, until she left him in 1780 to travel in Europe.
 They had issue: three sons and four daughters.
-After his death on 27 September 1791 at age 53 in Lausanne, Switzerland, she married the Christian Frederick Charles Alexander, Margrave of Brandenburg-Ansbach.
+After his death on 27 September 1791 at age 53 in Lausanne, Switzerland, she married Alexander, Margrave of Brandenburg-Ansbach.

 It was Lord Craven who, in 1780, built the original Cottage at what is now an English Premier League stadium Craven Cottage, Fulham.

-As Lord Lieutenant of Berkshire from 1786 he also served as Colonel of the Berkshire Militia.
+As Lord Lieutenant of Berkshire from 1786 he also served as colonel of the Berkshire Militia.